Housing Assistance Options Policy

 Private rental assistance products help people to access and maintain a tenancy in the private rental market.
 Private rental assistance products include the following:

-FACS provides a private rental brokerage service.
-This service aims to assist clients by developing and enhancing their capacity to access the private rental market, with the client directing the process as much as possible to build their confidence and skills.
+The Private Rental Brokerage Service assists clients to develop and enhance their capacity to access the private rental market, with the client directing the process as much as possible to build their confidence and skills.

-FACS provides tenancy facilitation, which aims to provide people with information about searching and applying for housing in the private rental market.
-FACS offers this service to people who require limited assistance and who have the capacity to sustain a tenancy, but require additional help and information to navigate the private rental system.
+Tenancy facilitation provides clients with information about how to search and apply for housing in the private rental market.
+This service is offered to people who require limited assistance and who have the capacity to sustain a tenancy, but require additional help and information to navigate the private rental system.

 Statements of satisfactory tenancy